Under Paris: Cast

 The role of the Mayor of Paris is thought to be inspired by French politicians Valérie Pécresse and Anne Hidalgo.
 TV presentator Yann Barthès has asked actress Bérénice Bejo regarding their reactions, to which Bérénice Bejo replied: "So I've met Anne Hidalgo about two or three days ago.
 She wanted to come to the first screening but couldn't make it...
 Frankly, she found it hilarious.
 She was rather very positive about the film, and asked me 'Why is this mayor not listening?
 Why is she mean and refusing to acknowledge the importance of the threat?'.
 I told her 'Come on, Anne, it's about the money !
 You know how expensive the Olympic Games are!'".

 Release

 The film was released on Netflix on 5 June 2024.
 By the end of June, the film amassed 84 million views, making it the fourth most-watched Netflix film for the first half of 2024.

 The release occurred the same month as the 2024 Summer Olympics held in Paris.
-The movie's Mayor insisting on the triathlon athletes swimming in the Seine appears to be a reference to French President Emmanuel Macron and Prime Minister Anne Hidalgo guaranteeing that the Seine would be safe to swim in, against rising scientists' warnings at the time.
+The movie's Mayor insisting on the triathlon athletes swimming in the Seine appears to be a reference to French President Emmanuel Macron and Paris Mayor Anne Hidalgo guaranteeing that the Seine would be safe to swim in, against rising scientists' warnings at the time.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 6 critics, indicating "mixed or average" reviews.

 Ratings

-Despite this, the film achieved the number one position on Netflix in the top ten of the most viewed films worldwide on the streaming service.
+The film achieved the number one position on Netflix in the top ten of the most viewed films worldwide on the streaming service.
 In the first week, the film was viewed more than 40 million times.

 Sequel

-In November 2024 it was revealed that a sequel is in development.
+In November 2024 it was revealed that a sequel was in development.
+In February 2026, it was announced that Alexandre Aja would direct the sequel, with Bejo confirmed to return.
+In May 2026, production was reported to have begun in France.